TiagoMostardinha/ase/Resumo ASE.md

 		- **Bidirectional**: Data exchanges in both ways
 		- **Master -> Slave (write):** Master transfers data to the slave, accepts/ignores the data
 		- **Slave -> Master (read):** masters wants to read the data of the slave, masters transfers to the slave irrelevant info and the slave accepts it or ignores it
 ---
+# FreeRTOS
+## Symetric Multiprocessing
+- Symmetric multiprocessing is a computing architecture where two or more identical CPU cores are connected to a single shared main memory and controlled by a single operating system.
+In general, an SMP system:
+	- has multiple cores running independently.
+Each core has its own register file, interrupts, and interrupt handling.
+	- presents an identical view of memory to each core.
+Thus, a piece of code that accesses a particular memory address has the same effect regardless of which core it runs on.
+## Tasks
+- FreeRTOS provides the following functions to create a task:
+	- **Creation:**
+		- xTaskCreate() creates a task.
+The task's memory is dynamically allocated.
+		- xTaskCreateStatic() creates a task.
+The task's memory is statically allocated, i.e., provided by the user.
+		- xTaskCreatePinnedToCore() creates a task with a particular core affinity.
+The task's memory is dynamically allocated.
+		- xTaskCreateStaticPinnedToCore() creates a task with a particular core affinity.
+The task's memory is statically allocated, i.e., provided by the user
+	- **Execution**
+		- The anatomy of a task in IDF FreeRTOS is the same as in Vanilla FreeRTOS.
+More specifically, IDF FreeRTOS tasks:
+		- Can only be in one of the following states: Running, Ready, Blocked, or Suspended.
+		- Task functions are typically implemented as an infinite loop.
+		- Task functions should never return.
+	- **Deletion**
+		- the dual-core nature, there are some behavioral differences when calling vTaskDelete() in IDF FreeRTOS:
+			- When deleting a task that is currently running on the other core, a yield is triggered on the other core, and the task's memory is freed by one of the idle tasks.
+			- A deleted task's memory is freed immediately if it is not running on either core.
+	- **SMP Scheduler**
+		- Each task is given a constant priority upon creation.
+The scheduler executes the highest priority ready-state task.
+		- The scheduler can switch execution to another task without the cooperation of the currently running task.
+		- The scheduler periodically switches execution between ready-state tasks of the same priority in a round-robin fashion.
+Time slicing is governed by a tick interrupt

+---
 ## References